Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this FAQ

 Two classes of applications are usually referred to as ‘document’ and ‘data’ applications, and this is reflected in the software, which is usually (but not always) aimed at one class or the other.

 - Document-style applications

 These are like traditional publishers' work: text and images in a structured environment, with fonts and formatting.
-In most cases this includes Web pages as well as material destined for print like books and magazines.
+In most cases this includes Web pages as well as material destined for PDF or print like books and magazines.
 The hallmark of document applications is that they make heavy use of Mixed Content (eg subelements in text).

 - Data-style applications

 These are found mostly in e-commerce, web services, and process or application control, with XML being used as a container for information being stored or passed between systems, usually unformatted and unseen by humans.
 Their hallmark is the absence of Mixed Content, and the prevalence of numeric or categorical data.